 - Home Battery Backup Systems

 One popular thing that is used to store energy for later use is a battery.
-Therefore, home battery backup systems are used to store energy for later use (for instance, during a power outage).
+Therefore, home battery backup systems are used to store energy (learn: A Basic Intro to How Does a Battery Store Energy) for later use (for instance, during a power outage).
 These batteries are made with excellent battery technology, lithium LifePO4.

 These battery backups are powered either through the electrical main grid or from the energy derived from the solar panels.
 The energy stored in this battery backup system is then used to supply electricity at home when there is a power failure.